Homas/ioc2rpz/README.md

 The current release supports: local files and files/requests via http/https/ftp protocols.
 You can use any file format if you can write a REGEX to extract indicators and indicators are separated by newline or/and return carriage chars (/n, /r, /r/n).

 ## How to use ioc2rpz
 You can use ioc2rpz with any DNS server which supports Response Policy Zones e.g. recent versions of ISC BIND.
-A sample bind's configuration file is provided in the cfg folder.
+A sample bind's configuration file (named.conf) is provided in the cfg folder.

 ## ioc2rpz vs ISC BIND vs other DNS:
 - ioc2rpz was built to handle RPZ distribution only;